 Divorce is a difficult process, but it doesn't have to be complicated.
 In Pennsylvania, it's possible to complete a divorce without hiring a family law attorney.
 This can be a great way to save on legal fees, but it's important to understand the process and the potential risks involved.
 The simplest procedure is an uncontested divorce, in which you and your spouse come to an agreement on all issues.

-You begin the procedure by filing a Demand for Divorce, along with several supporting documents.
-For an uncontested divorce, one of these documents will be a marital settlement agreement that describes the division of assets and its agreement with respect to children.
-These documents are filed with the court and copies of them are provided to your spouse.
-You'll attend a court hearing, at which point the judge will make sure all your documents are in order, maybe ask you some questions, and enter your Divorce Decree.
+You begin the process by filing a Demand for Divorce, along with several supporting documents.
+This includes a marital settlement agreement that outlines the division of assets and any arrangements regarding children.
+These documents are filed with the court and copies are provided to your spouse.
+You'll then attend a court hearing, where the judge will make sure all your documents are in order and enter your Divorce Decree.

 In Pennsylvania, you can file for a no-fault or fault-based divorce.
 No-fault divorces are based on the idea that the marriage is irretrievably broken down and both parties agree to the divorce.
 Fault-based divorces require one of the spouses to prove one of the grounds for divorce, such as adultery or extreme cruelty.
 When you are able to find enough common ground and trust with your spouse during a divorce, you can save a lot of time, money and anxiety.

 To do this, you should have one or more conversations with your spouse so that there are no surprises along the way.
 An uncontested divorce involves a certain degree of trust, and the best way to build trust is to keep the lines of communication open.
 You must officially notify your spouse of your intention to divorce by providing court documentation within 30 days of filing.
 If the other party does not live in Pennsylvania, this time requirement is extended to 90 days.